dengdenglele/workstation-setup/README.md

 ### Update software and configuration

-Ansible setup repository (TODO: explain idempotency).
+In this Ansible setup repository.

 ### Backup and sync